diyelectromusic/ESP32EduModHackThing/Hardware/README.md

 * Front panel design.
 * Connector panel design.
 * STL file for a 3D Printed box for both panels.
+* STL file for a 3D Printed tool to help screw in spacers.

 If you like what you see, you can buy me a Ko-Fi - https://ko-fi.com/diyelectromusic